-After stints as a U.S. Navy submariner and a newspaper reporter, he received his law degree from the University of Maryland School Of Law.
+Len Sandler is a Clinical Professor of Law who joined the College of Law faculty in 1990.
+Professor Sandler advocates for and represents individuals and organizations and advises lawmakers, local governments, companies and community organizations.
+After stints as a U.S. Navy submariner and a newspaper reporter, he received his law degree from the University of Maryland School of Law.
 A Reginald Heber Smith Community Lawyer Fellow, he represented migrant farm workers, abused and neglected children, persons with disabilities, and low-income families before turning to clinical teaching.
 He has practiced law and taught at law schools in Maryland, Vermont and Iowa.

 Sandler and clinic students also represent and provide transactional services for individuals on estate planning, guardianship, disability, and other legal issues.

-Len Sandler has received many awards for his work on civil rights; he lectures extensively and has written or co-authored articles, legislation, codes and ordinances, a US Supreme Court brief, best practice materials and policies.
+Len Sandler has received many awards for his work on disability and civil rights and has served on several task forces, commissions and special government projects.
+He lectures extensively and has written or co-authored articles, legislation, codes and ordinances, a US Supreme Court brief, best practice materials and policies.

-BS, Northeastern University, 1978
+- BS, Northeastern University, 1978

 - JD, University of Maryland, 1981